arthurbm/pr-ai/README.md

 # GitMagic CLI 🧙✨

-A command-line tool to automate GitHub Pull Request creation using AI.
+A command-line tool to enhance your Git workflow with AI-powered features, including automated Pull Request and commit message generation.

-This tool analyzes your local Git changes, uses AI (via OpenAI) to generate a relevant title and description, and creates a PR using the GitHub CLI (`gh`).
+This tool analyzes your local Git changes, uses AI (via OpenAI) to generate relevant content, and integrates with Git and GitHub commands.

 ## Features

+*   **Pull Request Generation (`generate pr`):**
     *   Analyzes committed changes between your current branch and a base branch (default: `main`).
-*   Generates PR title and body using AI (powered by Vercel AI SDK and OpenAI).
+    *   Generates PR title and body using AI.
-*   Allows reviewing and editing the AI-generated content before creating the PR.
-*   Supports multiple languages for PR content generation.
-*   Checks for prerequisites (`git`, `gh` installed and authenticated, `OPENAI_API_KEY` set).
     *   Prompts to push the current branch if it doesn't exist on the remote.
     *   Optionally opens the created PR in your browser.
+*   **Commit Message Generation (`generate commit`):**
+    *   Analyzes staged changes to generate a conventional commit message (title and body with bullet points).
+    *   Handles unstaged changes with user prompts or automatic staging via an option.
+*   **General:**
+    *   Allows reviewing and editing all AI-generated content before finalizing.
+    *   Supports multiple languages for content generation.
+*   Checks for prerequisites (`git`, `gh` installed and authenticated, `OPENAI_API_KEY` set).
 *   Uses spinners and colored output for a better user experience.

 ## Prerequisites